-Tubers are the roots of mature plants and look like a cluster of brown, potato-like roots joined together on a dried stem.
+Dormant dahlias will come delivered in the form of tubers – clusters of brown, potato-like roots joined together on a dried stem.
 All tubers will be different sizes.
 Ensure that each tuber has some stem and at least one of the buds or ‘eyes’.

-Dahlias are cold sensitive so only plant out tubers once the danger of frosts has passed, allowing about eight weeks to the start of flowering.
+Dahlias are frost tender so can only be planted out once the danger of frosts has passed, allowing about eight weeks to the start of flowering.

 If you have the space, you are best starting to grow dahlias in the greenhouse or conservatory.
 'You can pot them up in March or early April, in a generous pot (at least 2 litres) filled with multi-purpose potting compost.
 Place them in a light, frost-free place and keep the compost moist.
 They will have formed bushy plants by the time the frosts have ended and will be in flower by the beginning of July,' advises plantswoman Sarah Raven.

 Where is the best place to plant dahlias?